-Why Nobody Talks About VALUE TRAP? -The Bargain Hunter Dilemma
+Why is a VALUE TRAP?
+The Bargain Hunter Dilemma!

 Have you ever bought a cheap stock, which later got cheaper and cheaper?
 If yes, then you might already have met with- Value traps.